dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use.md

 -   `body` - optional, the content of the request's body

--   `transform` - an optional function that transforms raw responses to sanitized responses, and a byte-encoded context that is provided to the function upon invocation, along with the response to be sanitized.
+-   `transform`: an optional function that transforms raw responses to sanitized responses, and a byte-encoded context that is provided to the function upon invocation, along with the response to be sanitized.
 If provided, the calling canister itself must export this function.

 ### The response